-Now that we know that, we can look at each phase.
+With that in mind, the sociocratic meeting format considers each phase.
 See this diagram for an overview; we will touch on each step in this article.

 The human beings in the room might be ready for the meeting now but the circle still needs to get ready.
-In our book, we describe this as the ADMIN phase, with each letter in “admin” standing for one piece that needs brief attention.
-Neither of these steps takes a lot of time (it can be done in less than a minute total), but each of these items will prevent a likely interruption or disruption during or after the meeting.
+We describe this as the ADMIN phase, with each letter in “admin” standing for one piece that needs brief attention.
+Neither of these steps takes a lot of time (less than a minute total), but each of these item prevents a likely interruption or disruption during or after the meeting.

 - Attendance: we make sure our note taker is present, and we take note of who is absent.
 We will need this information later for building the agenda.

-- Duration: countless meetings are being scheduled without clarity on the duration of the meeting, and without clarity on whether everyone can stay until the agreed-upon meeting time.
-Create clarity by checking in on the duration.
+- Duration: Create clarity by checking in on the duration.
+Otherwise, too many meetings are being scheduled without clarity on the duration of the meeting, and without clarity on whether everyone can stay until the agreed-upon meeting time.

 - Next meeting: Is there a next meeting date?
 If not, is there a plan on when and how the circle is coming to a next meeting date?
 Even if there is a standing meeting time, it is worth acknowledging time and date because any regular meeting time might, for example, conflict with national holidays or other events.